FreddyJS/armthumb-emul/README.md

 By removing the .tmp extension the file will be the expected output on the next tests.

 ## Setup the crosscompiler and qemu
+The crosscompiler is used on the test suites to compile the assembly code and ensure it is valid.
 ```sh
 sudo apt-get install gcc-arm-linux-gnueabihf
 sudo apt install qemu-user